 Off-Balance Sheet Arrangements.
-Other than operating leases and first mortgage bonds and general mortgage bonds issued as collateral for long-term debt of CenterPoint Energy, Inc. (CenterPoint Energy) as discussed below, we have no off-balance sheet arrangements.
+Other than operating leases and first mortgage bonds and general mortgage bonds issued as collateral for long-term debt of CenterPoint Energy as discussed below, we have no off-balance sheet arrangements.

-Credit Facilities.
-In March 2006, we replaced our \$200 million five-year revolving credit facility with a \$300 million five-year revolving credit facility.
-The facility has a first drawn cost of London Interbank Offered Rate (LIBOR) plus 45 basis points based on our current credit ratings, as compared to LIBOR plus 75 basis points for borrowings under the facility it replaced.
-The facility contains covenants, including a debt, excluding transition bonds, to total capitalization covenant of 65%.
+Credit Facility.
+In June 2007, we entered into an amended and restated bank credit facility.
+Our amended credit facility is a \$300 million five-year senior unsecured revolving credit facility.
+The facility' first drawn cost remains at the London Interbank Offered Rate (LIBOR) plus 45 basis points based on our current credit ratings.
+The facility contains covenants, including a debt (excluding transition bonds) to total capitalization covenant.
+As of October 31, 2007, we had no borrowings and approximately \$4 million of outstanding letters of credit under our credit facility.

-Under the credit facility, an additional utilization fee of 10 basis points applies to borrowings any time more than 50% of the facility is utilized, and the spread to LIBOR fluctuates based on our credit rating.
+Under our credit facility, an additional utilization fee of 5 basis points applies to borrowings any time more than 50% of the facility is utilized.
+The spread to LIBOR and the utilization fee fluctuate based on our credit rating.
 Borrowings under the facility are subject to customary terms and conditions.
 However, there is no requirement that we make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
-Borrowings under the credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.
+Borrowings under our credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.

 We are currently in compliance with the various business and financial covenants contained in our credit facility.